vkovic/laravel-custom-casts/README.md

 ### Make your own custom cast type for Laravel model attributes

-If we want to customize how data is mutated to be stored in database, retrieved from it and maybe perform some other logic along, we can use [Laravel default models accessors and mutators](https://laravel.com/docs/5.8/eloquent-mutators#accessors-and-mutators).

-On the other hand, if we want to define our custom class for casting specific data types or decoupling casting logic so we can use it in multiple models, custom cast package is here to help.
+Laravel custom casts works similarly to [Laravel default accessors and mutators](https://laravel.com/docs/5.8/eloquent-mutators#accessors-and-mutators), but with one noticeable difference: we can take our casting/mutating logic (getters, setters) away from models and put it in separate class.

+For even more convenience our custom cast classes have ability to react to underlying model events.

+>For example, this could be very useful if we're storing image with custom casts and we need to delete it
+>when model changes.
+See the [old documentation](https://github.com/vkovic/laravel-custom-casts/tree/v1.0.2#example-casting-user-image) for this examples.

 ---

 ## Compatibility

-The package is compatible with Laravel versions `>= 5.5`
+The package is compatible with Laravel versions `5.5`, `5.6`, `5.7` and `5.8`.

 ## Installation